pereorga/minimalist-web-notepad/README.md

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this work except in compliance with the License.
-You may obtain a copy of the License in the LICENSE file, or at:
+You may obtain a copy of the License at:

    http://www.apache.org/licenses/LICENSE-2.0